Refractive neutrino masses, ultralight dark matter and cosmology: Refraction in the classical field

 \subsection{Energy and space - time dependence of neutrino effective mass matrix}

-In the state of cold gas, the refractive mass depends on energy, and in particular, decreases below the resonance, while the mass (\ref{eq:hamnu}) generated by coherent scalar field has no resonance and does not depend on energy.
-It corresponds to $E_R \rightarrow 0$.
+Refractive mass depends on the neutrino energy, in particular, it decreases with energy below the resonance.
+In contrast, the mass (\ref{eq:hamnu}) generated by the expectation value of the coherent scalar field on the first sight, has no resonance and does not depend on energy.
+Such a behavior would correspond to $E_R \rightarrow 0$ and $m_\chi = 0$.
+The controversy is resolved in the following way.

+The coherent field $\phi$ has time dependence and therefore can be considered as a wave with frequency $\sim m_\phi$.
+Therefore we can describe the process $\nu + \phi \rightarrow \chi$, as the $\nu \rightarrow \chi$ transition with the absorption of the $\phi$ wave.
+The transition occurs when frequency $m_\phi$ matches difference of energies of $\nu$ and final state $\chi$ and therefore has a resonance character.
+Below resonance, there is no on-shell $\chi$ production, therefore $\chi$ appears as a virtual particle, and the amplitude of its appearance decreases with increase of virtuality.
+Similarly, above the resonance, the appearance of $\chi$ decreases as $1/E$.

+In fact, the wave component of the field $\phi(t, x)$ can be immediately treated as particle and therefore refraction effect can be computed with $\chi$ propagator in the same way as in a cold gas.
-The scalar mass depends on time, being proportional to $\bar{F}^2(x)$.
-For a real field, in the non-relativistic approximation $(k \simeq 0)$, the scalar mass goes as $4\bar{F}^2 \cos^2 m_\phi t$~\cite{Berlin:2016woy}.
-The time dependence is absent if only particles or antiparticles are present in the coherent state.
-This time dependence is a kind of interference which is not realized for refraction in gas.

-$\bar{F}^2$ (${F}^2$) appears as a prefactor, therefore its time variations do not change mixing, but they do change the effective masses of neutrinos (antineutrinos).
-The scale of masses of neutrinos and antineutrinos, given by $\bar{F}^2$ and $F^2$, is same for a real scalar field but can be different for a complex scalar field.
-This implies that the refractive masses for neutrinos and antineutrinos can be different.
+The scalar field depends on time, being proportional to $\bar{F}(x)$.
+Additional dependence on time is in the phase $\Phi$.
+For a real field, in the non-relativistic approximation $(k \simeq 0)$, the scalar mass squared goes as $4\bar{F}^2 \cos^2 m_\phi t$~\cite{Berlin:2016woy}.
+Notice that $\bar{F}^2$ (${F}^2$) appears as a prefactor in the active neutrino block of the Hamiltonian. therefore its time variations do not change mixing of active neutrinos, but do change the effective masses squared.
+The scale of masses of neutrinos and antineutrinos, given by $\bar{F}^2$ and $F^2$, are the same for a real scalar field but can be different for a complex scalar field.
+This can imply that the refractive masses for neutrinos and antineutrinos can be different.

 For very small $m_\phi$, the period of time variations, $(T_{\phi} \propto 1/m_\phi)$, is very long - much longer than time of neutrino propagation in the oscillation setup.
-So, for a description of oscillations, one should take constant $\bar{F}^2(t_0)$ and $F^2 (t_0)$ at a given moment $t_0$.
+So, for description of oscillations one can take constant $\bar{F}^2(t_0)$ and $F^2 (t_0)$ in a given moment $t_0$.
 This may not be true for cosmic neutrinos (SN or high energy neutrinos).
 However, $T_\phi$ can be smaller or comparable to the duration of neutrino experiments (several years).
 So, one can observe changes of extracted $\Delta m^2$ in the course of experiment.
 Non-observations of such changes put bounds on parameters of the field~\cite{Berlin:2016woy,Krnjaic:2017zlz,Brdar:2017kbt,Dev:2020kgz}.